OXID-eSales/developer_documentation/development/tell_me_about/migrations.rst

 Suite Types (Generate migration for a single suite)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is also possible to run migrations for specific suite by defining `<Suite_Type>` parameter in the command.
+It is also possible to run migrations for a specific suite by defining `<Suite_Type>` parameter in the command.
 This variable defines what type of migration it is.
 There are 5 suite types:

 * **PR** - For project specific migrations.
 It should be always used for project development.